-In February 2013, PTCB announced future changes to the PTCB Certification Program.
+PTCB is implementing changes in the PTCB Certification Program.
 The new changes will advance pharmacy technician qualifications by elevating PTCB’s standards for national certification and recertification.
-During the next seven years, PTCB will phase in the changes, including mandatory background checks, accredited education requirements, and changes in acceptable continuing education (CE) programs for recertification.
+PTCB is phasing in the changes during a seven-year period through 2020.
+The changes include accredited education requirements and changes in acceptable continuing education (CE) programs for recertification.

 To qualify for PTCB recertification, each Certified Pharmacy Technician (CPhT) must complete: